graasp/graasp-apps-query-client/README.md

 # Graasp Apps Query Client

 This repository implements the [react-query](https://react-query.tanstack.com/) hooks and mutations for apps to consume the Graasp Apps API.
-It also provides a fake API server based on [MirageJS](https://miragejs.com/) for local development.
+It also provides a mock API server based on [MirageJS](https://miragejs.com/) for local development.

-## Fake API Installation
+## Mock API Installation

-This apps-query-client package provides a fake API to mock any call an app might use to consume the Graasp API.
-It is based on MirageJS, which simulates the changes on a fake database as long as the app is not refreshed.
-This fake API is also particularly useful for continuous integration tests.
+This apps-query-client package provides a mock API to mock any call an app might use to consume the Graasp API.
+It is based on MirageJS, which simulates the changes on a mock database as long as the app is not refreshed.
+This mock API is also particularly useful for continuous integration tests.

 1. Install the `env-cmd` dependency.
 Change your `start` script in `package.json` for